brownhci/WebGazer/www/data/src/readme.md

 Potential improvements to WebGazer:
 ===================================
-- webgazerExtractClient.html: This software outputs eye features per frame, but WebGazer doesn't expose the function which computes the eye features.
-So, I reproduced it.
-- webgazerExtractClient.html: This software needs to tell WebGazer to use a specific \<canvas\> element, for which I wrote a setVideoElementCanvas() function in webgazer.js.
-This needs to be added to the main branch.
-- Initial black frames after video recording start cause problems with CLMTracker; we should check whether each frame is above a noise floor and not process otherwise.
+- Initial black frames after video recording start cause problems with CLMTracker; WebGazer.js could check whether each frame is above a noise floor and not process otherwise.
-- CLMTracker does not appear to run to convergence on every video frame (when in 'video mode'), which means that the WebGazer output is not optimal and jitters unnecessarily.
-Ideal performance would have WebGazer run to convergence.
+- CLMTracker does not run to convergence on every video frame (when in 'video mode'), which means that the WebGazer output is not optimal and jitters unnecessarily.
+WebGazer could use any space CPU cycles above framerate to have the CLM tracker run more iterations.
 - "a patchresponse was monotone, causing normalization to fail.
 Leaving it unchanged." error message should be fixable.
-- Does WebGazer call 'track()' multiple times per frame?
-It's an expensive operation.
 - In code, rename everything that was 'screen' to be 'client', e.g., 'mouseClient', as the values in these variables don't refer to screen coordinates but client coordinates.
-- WebGazer does multiple identical image processing operations on the same pixels, which is wasteful and expensive.
+- WebGazer does multiple identical image processing operations on the same pixels, which is wasteful.